manasarameshc/manasa/README.md

 # manasa
-manasa ramesh c in github
+myself manasa ramesh c is a 2nd year btech student of cs department